Atomox/ExampleCode/Tutorials/docker.readme.md

 ## MAC:
 ## Docker-Machine, Docker for Mac, and Docker Toolbox

 When building in linux, things will run natively.
 However, when building locally, like on Mac or Windows, you'll need a "Machine."
-For OSX, use Docer for Mac, if possible.
+For OSX, use `Docker for Mac`, if possible.
 You'll need this before you can start building.

 ### Docker Toolbox vs Docker for Mac:

-Docker Toolbox installs some Docker tools, AND VirtualBox.
+Docker Toolbox installs some Docker tools, *and* VirtualBox.

 Docker for Mac:
  - uses HyperKit *instead* of VirtualBox.
 It was introduced in Yosemite.
 For older OSX versions, use Docker Toolbox.